There is something about charging down the mountain, picking your line through the trees, and getting low (very low) in your carves.

 A positive camber profile, also referred to as a camber dominant board profile, gives the snowboard more resistance when flexed or titled onto an edge.
 The positive camber helps the board rebound and dig its edge in.
 The positive camber profile is what makes the snowboard responsive and stable.
 It is the perfect board profile for someone looking to go fast and carve.

-A Stiffer Flex
+A Stiff Flex

 A stiffer snowboard helps with carving because it has added an increased level of response and edge hold.
 This added level of response is helpful at faster speeds as you carve from edge to edge.